accordproject/techdocs/website/versioned_docs/version-0.12/spec-packaging.md

 ## Execution Logic

-The Ergo execution logic for a smart clause is stored under the /lib folder.
+The Ergo execution logic for a clause template is stored under the /lib folder.